Aryanization

 The process started in 1933 in Nazi Germany with transfers of Jewish property and ended with the Holocaust.
 Two phases have generally been identified: a first phase in which the theft from Jewish victims was concealed under a veneer of legality, and a second phase, in which property was more openly confiscated.
 In both cases, Aryanization corresponded to Nazi policy and was defined, supported, and enforced by Germany's legal and financial bureaucracy.

-Michael Bazyler writes that "[t]he Holocaust was both the greatest murder and the greatest theft in history".
+Michael Bazyler wrote that the Holocaust was "both the greatest murder and the greatest theft in history".
 Between $230 and $320 billion (in 2005 US dollars) was stolen from Jews across Europe, with hundreds of thousands of businesses Aryanized.

-Nazi Germany
+Germany

 Before Hitler came to power, Jews owned 100,000 businesses in Germany.
 By 1938, boycotts, intimidation, forced sales, and restrictions on professions had largely forced Jews out of economic life.
 According to Yad Vashem, "Of the 50,000 Jewish-owned stores that existed in 1933, only 9,000 remained in 1938."